Cadbury's Chocolate Factory, Tasmania: Sustainability

-Redundancies and cuts
+Employment

 Historically Cadbury's Claremont has been a major employer for the City of Glenorchy, employing 1,100 workers in 1960.
 The workforce has continually reduced through the ongoing advancement of manufacturing technology and automation.
-In 2015, 80 factory floor jobs were cut following a $75m upgrade by Mondelēz International, with a further 11 jobs cut from the closure of the visitor centre.
+In 2015, 80 factory floor jobs were cut following a $75m upgrade by Mondelez International, with a further 11 jobs cut from the closure of the visitor centre.

 The workforce lost 40 workers in 2018 following a further $20m upgrade to machinery.
 In 2018, Cadbury's Claremont has a workforce of 450 people, in comparison to 2003, when it employed up to 850 people at peak times.

 Sponsorships

-Cadbury's Claremont instigated the inaugral Cadbury Marathon in 1983.
+Cadbury's Claremont instigated the inaugural Cadbury Marathon in 1983.
 Covering a distance over 42 km, the long-distance event begins and terminates at the factory.
 The event celebrated its 40th year in 2023.
 Cadbury have sponsored the Tasmanian T20 franchise cricket team, the Hobart Hurricanes, since the 2018–19 Big Bash League season.